 FIG. 3.
 Time perspective 3.
-DECREASING TIME INTERVALS APPEAR EQUIVALENT TO ACCELERATION Figure 4 illustrates uniform expansion, without TPB.
-The (x) dimension is expansion and time intervals are uniform).
+DECREASING TIME INTERVALS APPEAR EQUIVALENT TO ACCELERATION Figure 4 illustrates uniform expansion, without TPB distortions.
+The (t) dimension is time.
+The (x) dimension is expansion with uniform time intervals).

 FIG. 4.
-Actual uniform expansion (without TPB) Figure 5 illustrates time perspective, as proposed in TPB.
+Actual uniform expansion (without TPB distortions) Figure 5 illustrates time perspective, as proposed in TPB.
 Remote galaxies appear to be expanding with acceleration, as (t') intervals decrease.
 However, the acceleration is only an illusion of perspective.